thrushlang/.github/profile/README.md

 //
 // Attributes:
 //   @hot: Marks the function as frequently executed, encouraging aggressive optimizations
 //         and placement in a .hot section for better cache locality.
-Useful for
-//         performance-critical code.
 //   @inline:
 //         Maps to LLVM's 'inlinehint', suggesting the compiler inline this function
 //         at call sites to reduce call overhead.
 May increase code size, and may be